 Reduction should be immediately followed by a further assessment of limb neurovascular status.
 Successful reduction is then confirmed by repeat x-ray.
 This will also enable assessment of the new position of any associated fractures.

-The reduced elbow can be immobilised in a backslab in 90 of flexion.
+The reduced elbow can be immobilised in a sling or splint in 90 degrees of flexion.
 In cases where there are concerns over neurovascular impairment or significant elbow swelling a period of observation should follow.
 This is due to the possibility of compartment syndrome developing in the forearm fascia or biceps tendon.
 Outpatient orthopaedic review should subsequently be arranged.
-Myositis ossificans may later develop as a result of large elbow haemarthroses
+Myositis ossificans may later develop as a result of large elbow haemarthroses.

 Radial head fractures